Our community-led Capital Facilities Advisory Committee (CFAC) meeting on October 25 was well attended by energized new

 Public schools belong to the entire community, and funding for capital improvements is generated though voter-approved bond measures.

 It is essential community members help develop our long-term capital facilities plan so it reflects the values and priorities of the community.

 What Has CFAC Accomplished?

-CFAC continues as a standing committee to advise district leaders on capital planning and boundary recommendations.
+CFAC is valued as a standing committee to advise district leaders on capital planning and boundary recommendations.
 CFAC also elects two members to sit on the Oversight Committee to review capital projects and bond spending in progress.

 For more information on CFAC work: